-- 9. In the entity, double-click ID, the name of the attribute we just created from the ID domain.
-This step opens the Entity Editor. - 10.
-In the editor, select the attribute line, and then click Edit. - 11.
-Change the entity Attribute Name and Default Column Name properties to CustomerID, and then click OK. - 12.
-Repeat the process in steps 7 and 8 to populate the Customer entity with the following domains: - o Name and Phone from the Property Domains folder - o Address, City, State, Zip Code from the Address Domains folder. - 13.
-Drop another entity on the Data Model Window and call it Order. - 14.
-Drag the ID domain onto the Order entity's Primary Key field; change the Attribute and Column name to OrderID. - 15.
-Right-click the Order entity and select Comments. - 16.
+- 9. Edit the entity again and in the Entity Editor, click ID, the name of the attribute we just created from the ID domain, and change its Attribute Name and Default Column Name properties to CustomerID, as seen in the illustration above.
+Then click OK. - 10.
+Repeat the process in steps 7 and 8 to populate the Customer entity with the following domains: - o Name and Phone from the Property Domains folder - o Address, City, State, Zip Code from the Address Domains folder. - 11.
+Drop another entity on the Data Model Window and call it Order. - 12.
+Drag the ID domain onto the Order entity's Primary Key field; change the Attribute and Column name to OrderID. - 13.
+Right-click the Order entity and select Comments. - 14.
 Enter some text in the Comments editor, click Add, and then click OK.
 You can add comments to any database object in the same manner.
-This feature is useful when you want to provide feedback on a model to other users. - 17.
+This feature is useful when you want to provide feedback on a model to other users. - 15.
 Save your data model.
 We will use it in the next session of this tutorial.